COMPUTER SCIENCE Courses

 3 credit hours

 This course introduces the general principles of computer and network security from an applied viewpoint.
 Includes physical security, operating system, security, network security, database security, web security, cryptography and so on.
 Students must present hand-on labs in computer and network securities.
-Prerequisite: CS-315 CS-360 Cs-403 with a C or better; or consent of Instructor.
+Prerequisite: CS-315 CS-360 CS-403 with a C or better; or consent of Instructor.

-CS–425 SYSTEMS ANANLYSIS & DESIGN (CAPSTONE Course)
+CS–425 SYSTEMS ANALYSIS & DESIGN (CAPSTONE COURSE)

 FALL/SPRING/ALL YEARS